fiso64/slsk-batchdl/README.md

                                  default; if --min-bitrate is set, ignores any files with unknown bitrate.

-  -a --aggregate                 When input is a string: Instead of downloading a single
+  -a --aggregate                 Instead of downloading a single track matching the input,
-                                 track matching the search string, find and download all distinct songs associated with the provided artist or track title.
-The input string must be a list of properties.
+                                 find and download all distinct songs associated with the provided artist, album, or track title.
   --min-users-aggregate <num>    Minimum number of users sharing a track before it is
                                  downloaded in aggregate mode.
 Setting it to higher values will significantly reduce false positives, but may introduce